pulse00/Twig-Eclipse-Plugin/README.md

 * Click "add" to add a new software site
 * Put the update-site in the location field: http://pulse00.github.com/updatesite/
 * Select the "Twig Editor Feature" from the "Twig" node and click finish

-All dependencies (PHP Development tools) should be downloaded automatically during the installation process.

 Please use the github issue tracker to report bugs and feature requests.